Cost of Owning a British Shorthair Cat

 Owning a British Shorthair is a significant financial commitment over their 12-20 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair has specific care needs shaped by its genetics and build.
 At 9-18 lbs with a life expectancy spanning 12-20 yrs, the British Shorthair represents one of the more serene and low-maintenance cat breeds available.

 First-Year Expenses